richard-vock/arch_nspawn/readme.md

     container remove foo

+#### branch

+The branch command is used to copy a container.
+It boils down to a

+    cp --reflink

+which means that if your filesystem supports copy on write (e.g. btrfs), only a reference to all files in your original container are copied and only when files are written (i.e. changed) actual copies are created.

+This allows for a space efficient, fast copy of containers since only deltas are actually written.
+In case your filesystem does not support CoW (e.g. ext2/3/4), the container directory is simply copied.

 ### Example Usage Scenario

 Consider a scenario where you have developed a small python tool to accomplish great things.
 Now since you are better than average (even great?) you obviously wrote it in python 3, not